kiwidreamz/Premier-League-Team-Quiz/README.md

 #### Implementation:

-The way I've implemented this is that I have a database with a list of all Premier League teams, minus some teams that get relegated often and I've given them a score, whose default value is zero.
+The way I've implemented this is that I have a database with a list of all Premier League teams, except some teams that get relegated often and I've given them a score, whose default value is zero.

 Every team has a unique id representing it and I have also paired every answer to each question with a list of ids.